eddie-englund/Runa/readme.md

 - **rules:** lets guild member see the set rules (if there is any).
 - **lookup:** Looks up the mentioned user.
 - **log:** Sets a new log channel (default is modlogs)
+- **bans:** Sends info about how many bans the guild has banned with the bot and the latest user to get banned